KCL-BMEIS/ExeTera/docs/roadmap.md

 3. It has some restrictions on read-based concurrency
 4. The `h5py` python library that wraps the underlying C library is very inefficient, particularly for iteration

-These points are described in more detail in [Roadmap: Move away from HDF5](Roadmap-Move-Away-From-HDF5)
+These points are described in more detail in Roadmap: Move away from HDF5.

 ## Performance and scale